pipelinelabo/datalaiq-wiki/gui/playbooks/playbooks.md

 # Playbooks

-Playbooks are hypertext documents within Gravwell which help guide users through common tasks, describe functionality, and record information about data in the system.
-Most Gravwell kits include a playbook or two to help users get oriented in the kit, but regular users can also create playbooks for themselves, documenting their data investigations with a mix of text, images, and *executable queries*.
+Playbooks are hypertext documents within DatalaiQ which help guide users through common tasks, describe functionality, and record information about data in the system.
+Most DatalaiQ kits include a playbook or two to help users get oriented in the kit, but regular users can also create playbooks for themselves, documenting their data investigations with a mix of text, images, and *executable queries*.

 The Playbooks page (Main Menu→Tools & Resources→Playbooks) lists the playbooks currently in the system and allows the creation of new ones: